it-at-m/Praktikumsplaner/doc/docs/features/Praktikumsplaetze.md

 Text field for the contact email of the [örtliche Ausbilderin](./../glossary.md#ortliche-ausbilderin)

+#### Erweitertes Führungszeugnis örtliche Ausbilderin

+A checkbox for cases where the [örtliche Ausbilderin](./../glossary.md#ortliche-ausbilderin) has an extended certificate of good conduct (Erweitertes Führungszeugnis) for supervising underage trainees.

 ### Meldezeitraums Auswahl

 This field lets you choose the [Meldezeitraum](./../glossary.md#meldezeitraum) to assign the [Praktikumsstelle](./../glossary.md#praktikumsstelle) to.